Jennifer Dorow

-Jennifer R. Dorow (née Evans; born 1970) is an American lawyer and the Chief Judge of the 3rd district of Wisconsin circuit courts.
-She was appointed a Wisconsin circuit court judge by Governor Scott Walker in 2011, and was elevated to chief judge by the Wisconsin Supreme Court in 2017.
-In 2022, she presided over the trial of the perpetrator of the Waukesha Christmas parade attack, which received national news coverage.
+Jennifer R. Dorow (née Evans; born September 1, 1970) is an American attorney from Wisconsin.
+She is a Wisconsin circuit court judge in Waukesha County, serving since 2011.
+She previously served as chief judge of the 3rd district of Wisconsin circuit courts (2017–2023).
+In 2022, she presided over the trial of Darrell Brooks Jr., the perpetrator of the Waukesha Christmas parade attack, which received national news coverage.
 Following that trial, Dorow ran for a vacant seat on the Wisconsin Supreme Court, but was eliminated in the primary.

+Dorow also presided over the "Eye Drop Murder" case of Jessy Kurczewski, a woman that was charged with First-Degree Intentional Homicide of a childhood friend.
+The case and trial received national news coverage, as it was aired for the public.

 Personal life

 Jennifer Dorow was born Jennifer Evans in 1970 and attended Waukesha South High School graduating in 1988.
 During her childhood, Dorow wanted to work as a television news reporter.
 Dorow received her bachelor’s degree from Marquette University in 1992 and her J.D. from Regent University School of Law in 1996.
 She has been licensed to practice law in Wisconsin since 1996.
 Dorow is an active member of the Republican Party in Waukesha County.

 Dorow married Brian Dorow, a former dean of criminal justice at Waukesha County Technical College, in 1998.
 Brian Dorow ran for the Wisconsin State Assembly in 2010, and for the Wisconsin Senate in 2015, but lost both races.
 During the Trump administration, he was named Assistant Secretary of Homeland Security for State and Local Law Enforcement.

 Dorow considers herself a devout Christian.